Advanced Finance

 Most businesses face the risk of events that can cause financial stress to them (both financial or business-related risks).
 The cost and risk of a loss can be shared by others who share the same risk the firm can transfer the risk to an insurance company.

-Catastrophe bonds (CAT bonds) allow insurers to transfer risk to bonholders by selling bonds whose cash flow payments depend on the level of insurable losses NOT oncurring.
+Catastrophe bonds (CAT bonds) allow insurers to transfer risk to bondholders by selling bonds whose cash flow payments depend on the level of insurable losses NOT occurring.

 More on CAT bonds here [Investopedia].